AntonRiab/slim_middle_samples/README.md

 filters.nginx.conf
 ---------------
 It's contains how to construct filters
-With next work urls like
+With next urls like

         http://127.0.0.1:8880/t/simple_data/*?s_id=1

-In current time nginx does not support sed syntax with modificator `g` like `sed s/good/bad/g`
+In current time nginx does not supports sed syntax with modificator `g` like `sed s/good/bad/g`
 So, we gеt some monstrous construction in sample configuration.
 But it's worked.

 Logic point enter of data
 ===============
-PostgreSQL COPY request does not support direct calls storage function(only with nested `SELECT`).
+PostgreSQL COPY request does not supports direct calls storage function(only with nested `SELECT`).
 I offer to use trigger with some enter tables.
 Journal pair tables or one Logic table.
 Per one data type collection(structure type) for one(two if journal) table.